heroui-inc/heroui-native/CONTRIBUTING.md

 HeroUI Native follows a **strict design system** based on our Figma designs and roadmap.
 To ensure consistency and quality:

-1. **Check the Roadmap**: Before adding new components, check our [Roadmap](https://herouinative.featurebase.app/roadmap) to see if it's already planned
-2. **No Unauthorized Changes**: Do NOT:
+**No Unauthorized Changes**: Do NOT:

 - Add new variants to existing components without discussion
 - Change component designs or visual appearance
 - Modify existing component behavior or API
 - Add features that aren't in our design specifications

 ### How to Propose Changes